What is a Junior Citizen Bee?

 - Civic Values and Skills

-Next the teacher conducts an oral competition that requires each student to answer one question from each of the following categories:
+Next the teacher conducts an verbal competition that requires each student to answer one question from each of the following categories:

 How is the winner determined?

-A student’s written test score and his/her score in the oral round will be combined to give them their final score.
-Teachers may choose how to reward this student and all the other students who competed is they wish?
+A student’s written test score and his/her score in the verbal round will be combined to give them their final score.
+Teachers may choose how to reward this student and all the other students who competed.

-How long does a Bee in a Box last?
+How long does a Junior Citizen Bee last?

 This depends on the length of the class period and the teacher’s judgement.
-However, it is recommended that the teacher has the students take the written part of the exam one day and have the oral competition the next.
-This will allow the students the opportunity to review one more time for the oral competition.
+However, it is recommended that the teacher has the students take the written part of the exam one day and have the verbal competition the next.
+This will allow the students the opportunity to review one more time for the verbal competition.

 How does a teacher get involved?